Flèche bas

 AI commission report: encouraging recommendations

-In March, the Artificial Intelligence Commission submitted a report with 25 recommendations to make France a major player in artificial intelligence.
-Four of these recommendations directly concern culture: training creative professions in AI, from the early years of higher education and on an ongoing basis; setting up a technical infrastructure to promote networking between AI developers and holders of cultural heritage data; implementing and evaluating the transparency obligations provided for in the AI Act by encouraging the development of standards and an appropriate infrastructure; facilitating the appropriation and acceleration of AI uses in culture and the media to limit polarisation between large groups and small players and to combat disinformation.
+In March, the Artificial Intelligence Commission published a report with 25 recommendations to position France as a major player in artificial intelligence.
+Four of these recommendations directly concern culture.
+These are: providing AI training for creative professionals, both at the university level and on an ongoing basis; establishing a technical infrastructure to promote networking between AI developers and custodians of cultural heritage data; implementing and evaluating the transparency requirements outlined in the AI Act by setting standards and developing the appropriate infrastructure; and finally, encouraging and accelerating the use of AI in culture and the media, effectively bridging the gap between corporate groups and smaller structures in order to limit polarisation and disinformation.

 open